GoogleChrome/custom-tabs-client/Using.md

 ## Summary

-This presents a few example applications using Custom Tabs, and a possible usage of the APIs, both intent-based and the the background service.
+This presents a few example applications using Custom Tabs, and a possible usage of the APIs, both intent-based and the background service.
 It covers UI customization, setting up callbacks, pre-warming, pre-fetching, and lifecycle management.
 Here we assume that Chrome's implementation of Custom Tabs is used.
 Note that this feature is in no way specific to Chrome, but slight differences